 Note that we feel Thai brand Muay Thai gloves are some of the best value boxing gloves you can buy (check our list of the best budget boxing gloves under $50 to see).
 You are not going to find a handcrafted, genuine leather, made in Thailand glove for $50-65 dollars from any western boxing glove brand, that’s for sure!

 Best Muay Thai Glove Brands

-Everyone has their own preference when it comes to Muay Thai gloves.
+Everyone has their preference when it comes to Muay Thai gloves.
 Their are dozens of brands that offer different types of gloves, so it can be difficult to choose something that works for you.
 The key to finding a quality glove is to find something that suits your needs.
-There are a number of different brands that you can choose from so it often comes down to availability and preference in size and fitting.
+There are different brands that you can choose from so it often comes down to availability and preference in size and fitting.

 As mentioned above, what sets Muay Thai gloves apart from traditional boxing gloves is the ability to open up the hands to grab on in the clinch.
 This is why you need specific Muay Thai gloves when you train Muay Thai.

-My Top 3 Recommended Brands
+The Top 3 Recommended Brands